Liberty Mutual vs. Nationwide Auto Insurance in 2025 (Compare Rates & Options Here!)

 Liberty Mutual | Nationwide |

-Liberty covers all states for auto insurance, unlike Nationwide, which excludes Florida, New Jersey, Louisiana, and Massachusetts.
+Liberty Mutual Insurance provides coverage in all 50 states; Nationwide excludes Florida, New Jersey, Louisiana, and Massachusetts.

 - Nationwide gives you up to 40% off if you drive safely with SmartRide